awsdocs/aws-cloudformation-user-guide/doc_source/crpg-ref-requesttypes-delete.md

 The Amazon Resource Name \(ARN\) that identifies the stack that contains the custom resource\.
 This response value should be copied *verbatim* from the request\.

 PhysicalResourceId
 This value should be an identifier unique to the custom resource vendor, and can be up to 1 KB in size\.
 The value must be a non\-empty string and must be identical for all responses for the same resource\.
+The value returned for a `PhysicalResourceId` can change custom resource update operations\.
+If the value returned is the same, it is considered a normal update\.
+If the value returned is different, AWS CloudFormation recognizes the update as a replacement and sends a delete request to the old resource\.
+For more information, see [AWS::CloudFormation::CustomResource](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-cfn-customresource.html)\.

-#### Example<a name="w11339ab1c23c23c19c19c13b7b2b6"></a>
+#### Example<a name="w2ab1c23c23c19c19c13b7b2b6"></a>

 ```
 {